projectshaped/parametric-svg/Readme.md

 ####  error  ####

-An exception encountered while parsing or evaluating of an expression.
+An exception encountered while parsing or evaluating an [expression][].
 It may result from incorrect syntax – and from abuse of rules outlined or referenced by this specification.

 Whenever an error is encountered, it shouldn't block parsing, evaluation or rendering of the rest of the document.
-A desctription of the error may be logged.
+A description of the error may be logged.

 [error]: #error